go-acme/lego/README.md

    --http-timeout value        Set the HTTP timeout value to a specific value in seconds.
 The default is 10 seconds. (default: 0)
    --dns-timeout value         Set the DNS timeout value to a specific value in seconds.
 The default is 10 seconds. (default: 0)
    --dns-resolvers value       Set the resolvers to use for performing recursive DNS queries.
 Supported: host:port.
 The default is to use the system resolvers, or Google's DNS resolvers if the system's cannot be determined.
-   --pem                       Generate a .pem file by concatanating the .key and .crt files together.
+   --pem                       Generate a .pem file by concatenating the .key and .crt files together.
    --help, -h                  show help
    --version, -v               print the version
 ```